igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 ### Use in Theme Development
 Now I want to dwell on how the Bilberry Sandbox is used in my day-to-day development when implementing new features or fixing bugs in the Bilberry theme.
-So, first of all, a few words about my local development environment.
+So, first of all, a few words about my local dev environment.

 For any development activities, I use IntelliJ IDEA, which is my favorite IDE.
 Usually, I create a separate project for a group of related applications.
 For example, for all Hugo-related development, I have a project that contains my website kiroule.com, the Bilberry Hugo theme, and the Bilberry Sandbox:

 <-picture->

 Since I am the official maintainer of the Bilberry theme, I no longer need to use the repository I previously forked from the original one.
 For any minor fixes, such as typos in the README page, I can make changes directly to the original master branch, but for anything else, I would work on a branch created from master.